 Ishan K. Bhabha is a partner in the litigation department and a member of the Appellate and Supreme Court Practice Group.
-Since joining the firm in 2012, his practice has focused on complex issues of regulatory, constitutional, and commercial law.
+Since joining the firm in 2012, his practice has focused on complex issues of regulatory, constitutional, international, and commercial law.

 Mr. Bhabha received his A.B., magna cum laude, from Harvard College in 2004.
 He received his J.D. in 2009, magna cum laude, from Harvard Law School, where he served as an articles editor on the Harvard Law Review and was a member of the winning team of the Ames Moot Court competition.
 Mr. Bhabha clerked for Judge Merrick B. Garland of the United States Court of Appeals for the D.C.
 Circuit and Justice Anthony M. Kennedy of the United States Supreme Court.
 Mr. Bhabha previously worked in the Criminal Appellate section of the Department of Justice.
 While working at the Department of Justice, Mr. Bhabha presented three oral arguments in the United States Courts of Appeals and filed numerous briefs and oppositions to petitions for certiorari.
 Mr. Bhabha was also previously an associate at the Boston Consulting Group.

 Mr. Bhabha is a member of the Edward Coke Appellate Inn of Court.
 He is admitted to practice in the State of New York and the District of Columbia.